kobyrthr/publicArtWalk/README.md

 # About
-Since the start of COVID many people started walking more and many moved to new cities.
-However, walks get boring after a while espeically if you are not familiar with all the sights a new city has to offer.
-What if there was an app that easily allowed you to explore a new city while also getting in your steps?
-This is the firs iteration of that application— an interactive map that helps walkers find routes where there is publicly availble artwork in the city of their choice.
+Since the start of COVID many people moved to new cities and started walking more.
+However, walks get boring after a while especially if you are not familiar with all the sights a new city has to offer.
+What if there was an app that easily allowed you to explore a new city while also getting in your daily steps?
+This is the first iteration of that application— an interactive map intended to help walkers find routes where there is publicly viewable art along the way.

 ## User Stories
 - As a walker I want the ability to register for an account and log in